Ledig stilling ved NMBU

 The following experiences and skills are considered advantageous:

 - Enzyme kinetics

-- Strong communication skills, both written and oral English and preferably a Scandinavian language.
+- Have strong communication skills in written and oral English, and, preferably a Scandinavian language

-- Interest and ability to collaborate closely with supervisors and partners
+- Have interest and ability to collaborate closely with supervisors and partners

 The position is placed in government pay scale position code 1017 PhD.
-Fellow, wage framework 20 (salary grade 36-62).
+Fellow.
 PhD.
-Fellows are normally placed in pay grade 51 (NOK 449.400,-) on the Norwegian Government salary scale upon employment and follow ordinary meriting regulations.
+Fellows are normally placed in pay grade 54 (NOK 479.600,-) on the Norwegian Government salary scale upon employment and follow ordinary meriting regulations.

 Employment is conducted according to national guidelines for University and Technical College PhD scholars.